minecraft-sci/research-bot/README.md

 # Research Bot

-This is a bot made for the Minecraft Research Discord server https://discord.gg/xArErFf
+This is a bot made for the Minecraft@Home Discord server https://discord.gg/xArErFf